 “That’s my dad’s!
 Give it back!”

-Jesse had found it, somehow.
 The chaplain patted Spunkmeyer’s shoulder.
 “I was in my car getting ready to go home for the night when I saw your little altercation.
-Your hat was flung pretty close to the parking lot, and I waited till you all had gone inside before I got out to grab it.”
+Your hat was flung pretty close to the parking lot and I waited till you all had gone inside before I got out to grab it.”

-“Luck, or fate.
-Whichever you choose to believe.”
-Jesse looked around, and gently took Spunkmeyer outside.
+“Whatever you choose to believe.”
+Jesse looked around to make sure there was no one else close enough to hear.
 “I did try to track down your biological father using the hat.
-The closest I managed to get was finding what store this hat was sold from, but when I called the owner, he said that the only way to find the buyer would be to go through his receipts, and he doesn’t keep any older than two years.”
+The closest I managed to get was finding what store this hat was sold from, but when I called the owner he said that the only way to find the buyer would be to go through his receipts and he doesn’t keep any older than two years.”

 Spunkmeyer felt like someone had jammed a corkscrew into his heart.
 “Is there… anything else I can do?”